astronomer/airflow-provider-sample/README.md

 - Register custom connection types, which improve the user experience when connecting to your tool.
 - Include `extra-links` that link your provider back to its page on the Astronomer Registry.
 This provides users easy access to documentation and example DAGs.

-See the `Airflow Integration` section below for more information on how to build in these extra features.
+Refer to the `Airflow Integration Standards` section for more information on how to build in these extra features.

 ### Unit testing